jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 * Her Grandma
 * Her Dog

-Theoretically this prevented interuption of the section of her brain that was controlling the physical actions by the part of her brain that previously screamed scary/negative thinking because that section was occupied with positive mom/dog/grandma thoughts.
+Theoretically this prevented interruption of the section of her brain that was controlling the physical actions by the part of her brain that previously screamed scary/negative thinking because that section was occupied with positive mom/dog/grandma thoughts.

 Basically I associated positive thoughts with the environment, the skills, and perhaps even myself.
 This made the athlete more comfortable and able to complete the skill without the fear popping back up.